ajkdrag/real-time-video-analytics-recipe/README.md

 - __Create a baseline model__ : For this, fine tuning with a small network such as YOLOV5 nano (pretrained on COCO dataset) works well.
 - __Train from scratch__ : Before diving into optimization world, training from scratch is smarter (given adequate compute).
 - __More data__ : Deep networks are hungry for more data as they quickly overfit (especially small sized custom datasets).
 Often, annotating is a pain, so one can use augmentations or GANs to generate more data.
 - __Strong validation set__ : A bad validation set can stray you off from a performant model.
-It need not be the 80-20 split, but a carefully created validation set go a long way.
+It need not be the 80-20 split, but a carefully created validation set goes a long way.
 - __Hyperparameter tuning__ : Last but not the least, good hyperparameters help squeeze out better metrics.
 In our case, since the dataset is small and we were training on relatively small sized networks, toning down on the online augmentations and scaling helped.
 Also, because of small objects in our dataset, training on slightly higher resolutions help.
 In my case, training was done one 640x640 (original was 640x360).
 - __Evaluation__ : Mean Average Precision (mAP) is the standard metric of choice for Object Detection models.